Rautatientori metro station

-As one of the original metro stations, Central Railway Station was opened on 1 July 1982 and was designed by Rolf Björkstam, Erkki Heino, and Eero Kostiainen.
-It is located 0.5 km from Kamppi metro station, and 0.6 km from University of Helsinki metro station.
+As one of the original metro stations, Central Railway Station was opened on 1 July 1982 (as Kaivokatu / Brunnsgatan) and was designed by Rolf Björkstam, Erkki Heino, and Eero Kostiainen.
+It is located 0.5 km from Kamppi metro station, and 0.6 km from the University of Helsinki metro station.
 The station is situated at a depth of 27 m below ground level and 22 m below sea level.

+History

-On 8 November 2009 a water main burst, flooding and causing significant damage to the underground station complex.
-On February 15, 2010 the station reopened for public use.
+On 8 November 2009, a water main burst, flooding and causing significant damage to the underground station complex.
+On February 15, 2010, the station reopened for public use.

+The station was temporarily closed for renovations in the summer of 2024.